lohedges/vmmc/README.md

 order to distinguish different species.

 ## Help
-I'm more than happy to answer questions or help set up a custom model system, but please [RTFM](https://en.wikipedia.org/wiki/RTFM) before getting in touch.
-I've tried hard to add extensive comments, documentation, and examples, so it's likely that I won't respond if you've not taken the time to read these.

 To help new users, some common pitfalls are listed below.

 * LibVMMC uses a cuboidal simulation box with a centre at (Lx/2, Ly/2, Lz/2),